PadroneSF/Coatl-Aerospace-Redux/README.md

-Coatl AeroSpace Redux is a re-release of Raveloda's [Coatl Aerospace Probes Plus!](https://github.com/raveloda/Coatl-Aerospace/) with behind the scenes changes at release.
+Coatl AeroSpace Redux is a re-release of Raveloda's [Coatl Aerospace Probes Plus!](https://github.com/raveloda/Coatl-Aerospace/).
 I'm starting with the existing .17 Beta as the production release.
-These changes are mostly housekeeping kinds of things.
-Massive credit to Raveloda and the [contributors](https://github.com/raveloda/Coatl-Aerospace/graphs/contributors) to his project!
+The initial changes are mostly housekeeping kinds of things.
+Massive credit to him and the team of [contributors](https://github.com/raveloda/Coatl-Aerospace/graphs/contributors) to his project!

 <div align="center">
   <img src="http://imgur.com/Hrhr9ku.png">